 By 1 pm, a line of storms developed in northwestern Kansas.
 This line of thunderstorms raced through the Midwest at 60-70 mph, ending in Wisconsin by midnight.
 The storms brought widespread damaging winds to Kansas, Nebraska, Iowa, Missouri, Minnesota, Illinois, and Wisconsin.

-Wind gusts over 80mph were common, with the highest wind gust being a 93 mph wind gust reported in Lincoln.
+Wind gusts over 80mph were common, with the highest wind gust at 93 mph in Lincoln.

 THE TORNADOES

 The line of thunderstorms was incredibly prolific in producing tornadoes.
 In the KMTV viewing area alone, 32 tornadoes were confirmed.
-This is the highest amount of tornadoes seen in one day in our area.
-The second highest is 18 tornadoes from the tornado outbreak earlier this year.
-Below is a summary of all 32 tornadoes to impact the viewing area.
+The highest amount of tornadoes seen in one day in our area.
+The second highest is 18 tornadoes from the May 12, 2023, tornado outbreak.
+Below is a summary of all 32 tornadoes.

 ———